Campeonato Carioca Estadual de Basquete

 The Campeonato Carioca Estadual de Basquete (English: Carioca State Basketball Championship), or Rio de Janeiro State Basketball Championship, is an annual men's professional club basketball competition.
 The tournament is contested between clubs from Rio de Janeiro State, Brazil.

 History

 The Campeonato Carioca (Carioca Championship) basketball competition began in 1924.
 The Carioca Championship was not contested in the year 2017.
+It is organized by the FBERJ, the local federation.